 There are accommodation options for almost every budget on the west side of the Big Island, ranging from the most affordable options of going camping in one of our beach parks or staying in a hostel, to splurging on one of the 5-star resorts on the amazing coastline north of Kailua-Kona on the Kohala coast.

-Resorts in Kona
+Resorts in the Kona disctrict

 Staying in a resort is the most luxurious lodging option on the Big Island, and takes almost all the chores of planning your vacation out of your hands.
 We recommend staying in a resort if you want an ultimately relaxing vacation and don’t mind paying for it.
-The resorts in Kona offer on-site luxuries such as relaxing spa’s, world-class golf courses and private swimming pools and tennis courts.
-You can read more about the resorts in and around Kona here.
+The Kona coast resorts offer on-site luxuries such as relaxing spa’s, world-class golf courses and private swimming pools and tennis courts.

-Hotels in Kona
+Hotels in and around Kailua-Kona

-Most hotels in Kona have the advantage that they are located in central Kona, i.e. ‘where the action is’.
-Hotel rates are on the same level as vacation rentals, and generally between resort and bed & breakfast prices.
+Most Kona coast hotels have the advantage that they are located close to downtown Kailua-Kona, i.e. ‘where the action is’.
+Hotel rates are on the same level as vacation rentals, generally in between resort and bed & breakfast prices.

-Vacation Rentals in Kona
+Kailua-Kona Vacation Rentals

-There are 500+ vacation rentals in Kona, and you are sure to find a good candidate that suits all your needs.
-If you like to stay away from the hustle and bustle of the city you can also extent you search to the stretch of coast south of Kona.
-Read more about the Kona vacation rentals
+There are a LOT of vacation rentals in and around Kailua-Kona, and you are sure to find a good candidate that suits all your needs if you start looking early enough.
+If you like to stay away from the hustle and bustle of the city and see more of the lush and tropical side of our island, you can also extent you search to the stretch of coast south of Kona (the south Kona district).

-Bed and Breakfasts in Kona
+Bed and Breakfasts in Kailua-Kona

 Bed and Breakfasts are a wonderful way to get to know the island, with a setting that is more intimate that that of the resorts or hotels.
 There are a couple of very good options south of Kona that offer you the “on the coffee farm” or “on the macadamia nut orchard” experience.
-Read more about the bed and breakfasts around Kona.